Hay's Galleria: Redevelopment

-The entire construction of the Galleria, Cottons, No 1 London Bridge and Thames river wall rebuild was managed and completed by Laing Management Contracting.

 The development was supported by the London Docklands Development Corporation.
 After its completion and opening in 1987, Hays Galleria became the first new visitor attraction of that period on the south of the river.

 Activities

 Office tenants have included the UK social work regulator, the General Social Care Council, and the Social Care Institute for Excellence.
 The pub at the riverside entrance, 'The Horniman at Hay's', is named to commemorate one of the main tea-producing companies associated with the trade here.

 Due to its location on the southern Thames Path, its panoramic views over the City of London from the riverside, and the location between London City Hall and Southwark Cathedral, Hay's Galleria is visited by many tourists and local workers.
 For 20 years it housed a year-round market - the Hays Galleria Market, which operated seven days a week.
 It had a resident artist, and for more than 2 decades, it was home to several permanent independent traders, long-term tenants of St Martins Property Corporation selling souvenirs, touristic apparel, and jewellery from traditional barrows positioned in fixed locations in the Galleria.
 On 8 October 2010, on the orders of CBRE, the managing agents, the barrows were removed.
 The barrows were reinstated under the new managing agents post 2014, and as at 22 August 2017 there are 8 barrows operating in the Galleria.